-The employer had the burden to show, by a preponderance of the credible evidence, that the claimant was discharged for some degree of misconduct connected with the work within the meaning of the Maryland Unemployment Insurance Law.
+The employer had the burden to show, by a preponderance of the evidence, that the claimant was discharged for some degree of misconduct connected with the work within the meaning of the Maryland Unemployment Insurance Law.
 Ivey v.
 Catterton Printing Company, 441-BH-89.
-In the case at bar, that burden has been met.
+In this case, that burden was met as to gross misconduct.